 Changes in shape of the scuta and terga also take place in the transitions to verrucomorph and balanomorph morphologies.
 In verrucomorphs, the moveable terga retain a plesiomorphic rhombic outline (Fig. 4E, I, M) and the moveable scuta a triangular form (Fig. 4G, K, O).
 The fixed valves are highly modified (see above; Fig. 4J, N, L, P).
 Changes also occur in the scuta and terga of derived brachylepadids; the scuta become broader (Fig. 6F, G), and the terga kite-shaped (Fig. 6M, N).

+Figure 6

 Depressor muscles